-In sum, to continue with this exercise of stating the obvious, derivation has to do with what can be figured out, syntactically, of being a man, or mortal, exists independently of anyone "registering" the world in such terms, as I would put it.
+&lt;sup>4This is not the place to consider constructivism, whether the property of being a man, or mortal, exists independently of anyone "registering" the world in such terms, as I would put it.
 What matters is that the moral towards which this chapter is driving holds just as crucially and resolutely under such metaphysical views as they do in the naïve realism view being assumed here.

-&lt;sup>7These are sometimes called their formal properties ... "...".
+&lt;sup>5These are sometimes called their formal properties.